Blog

 Some Veterans may qualify for a 100% total disability rating for their ischemic heart disease.
 This disability benefit compensates Veterans as if they had a 100% disability rating level — even if they don’t technically meet the criteria for it.

-In this case, the Veteran must be unable to get or maintain substantially gainful employment.
-For example, if a Veteran can’t work because of their ischemic heart disease or associated symptoms, they could qualify for Total Disability Individual Unemployability (TDIU).
+To qualify, the Veteran must be unable to obtain or maintain substantially gainful employment.
+For example, if a Veteran cannot work because of their ischemic heart disease or associated symptoms, s/he could qualify for Total Disability Individual Unemployability (TDIU).

 • A single disability condition rated at 60% minimum OR